 Break up blocks of bold color, like these walls in Indigo Blue by Sanderson, by painting alcoves in neutrals or, even better, a crisp white.
 The contrast will feel refreshing and keep the room alive.

 6. Make a functional area fun

-With so many of working from home, and kids in and out of home schooling, it's time to look to brightening up our work spaces.
+From kitchen art ideas to colorful offices, with so many of working from home, and kids in and out of home schooling, it's time to look to brightening up our work spaces.